MicrosoftDocs/sdk-api/sdk-api-src/content/xinput/nf-xinput-xinputenable.md

 <li>Passing <b>TRUE</b> will pass the last vibration request (even if it is 0) sent to <a href="/windows/desktop/api/xinput/nf-xinput-xinputsetstate">XInputSetState</a> to the device.</li>
 </ul>

-For Windows 10 or later, this function is marked *deprecated* because the system will now automatically enable/disable game controller input based on the application window focus.
+**Windows 10 or later:** *Deprecated* as game controller input is automatically enabled/disabled by the system based on the application window focus.

 <h3><a id="Platform_Requirements"></a><a id="platform_requirements"></a><a id="PLATFORM_REQUIREMENTS"></a>Platform Requirements</h3>
 Windows 8 (XInput 1.4), DirectX SDK (XInput 1.3)